SriramanT/qmc_master_thesis/README.md

 #### **A Survey of Quantum Monte Carlo Methods**

-Summarize the existing QMC methods, and explain why we focus on detQMC
+Summarize the existing QMC methods, and explain why we focus on detQMC.

 #### **Original contributions**